 Two nuclear temperatures may be given for the (n,2n) reaction.
 Each temperature θ may be given as a function of incident neutron energy.
 In this case $p_1(E) = p_2(E) = 0.5$.
 A similar procedure may be followed for the (n,3n) and other reactions.
+See Section 5.4.8 for further discussion.

 A constant, U, is given for certain distribution laws (LF=5, 7, 9, or 11).
-The constant, U, is provided to define the proper upper limit for the secondary energy distribution so that
+The constant, U, is provided to define the proper upper limit for the secondary energy distribution so that $0 \le E' \le E - U$.
+The value of U depends on how the data are represented for a particular reaction type.
+Consider U for inelastic scattering.